-The Our Lady of Tinos Church, or Panagia Evangelistria, is the most well known landmark on Tinos Island in Greece.
-Here’s a guide to this famous Tinos Church.
+Our Lady of Tinos Church is one of the best known sites on Tinos island in Greece.
+Here’s a guide to the famous church of Panagia.

 Tinos Island in Greece

 Tinos has beautiful beaches, unique landscapes and dozens of incredible, quaint villages.
 In addition, it is home to several hundreds of chapels, churches and monasteries.
 This includes the Panagia Evangelistria, one of the most iconic churches in Greece.

 Among Greeks, Tinos is known as a religious island.
 Many Christians make a pilgrimage to the famous church of Panagia once in their lives.
 Here is everything you need to know about the iconic landmark.